Kimplul/hid-tmff2/README.md

   echo 'blacklist hid_thrustmaster' | sudo tee /etc/modprobe.d/hid_thrustmaster.conf
   ```

-+ If you've bought a new wheel, you will most likely have to update the firmware
++ If you've bought a new wheel, you might have to update the firmware
   through Windows before it will work with this driver.

 + T300 RS has an advanced F1 mode that can be activated with an F1 attachment